neznein9/lasercutting/Judgement game/small tray/README.md

 ### Assembly
-  1. Superglue magnets into the holes on each layer ([thinner discs](https://www.kjmagnetics.com/proddetail.asp?prod=D201-N52) can be stacked to get the layer height exact)
+  1. Superglue magnets into the holes on each layer can be stacked to get the layer height exact)
   2. Remove contact paper